 Few people know that the lands included in what would become the Oregon Territory in 1846 were the only lands in what is now the United States to be claimed by proclamation.
-We know from David Thompson's Journal that he did just that by planting poles with notes attached in the ground at two places; (1) the Saleesh House site and (2) at the confluence of the Snake and Columbia Rivers.
+We know from David Thompson's Journal that he did just that by leaving a note in charcoal on a board at Saleesh House and planting a pole with a note attached at the confluence of the Snake and Columbia Rivers.

 As a matter of interest, note the red circle on the map is known as "The Angle" and was surveyed by none other than David Thompson while employed by the International Boundary Commission.
 But that's another story.